The Banana Cake To End All Banana Cakes!

 MMMMmmmm.
 Do you love bananas?
 Does Salted Caramel ring your bells?
 Do you have a sweet tooth?
 Our Low FODMAP Salted Caramel Banana Cake is for you!
 And you, and you, and you.
 Every person we have served this to has raved.
 I mean, just look at it!

 Non-FODMAPers Will Be Jealous

 But they don’t have to be.
-EVERYONE can have this cake (and will thank you for it)!
+EVERYONE can have this Low FODMAP Salted Caramel Banana Cake (and will thank you for it)!
 It is gluten-free and just fantastic!

 Ripe Bananas & Salted Caramel Sauce